aragon/hack/docs/getting-started.md

 #### Metamask

-> MetaMask is a bridge that allows you to visit the distributed web of tomorrow in your browser today.
-It allows you to run Ethereum dApps right in your browser without running a full Ethereum node.
+> MetaMask is a browser plugin that allows users to make Ethereum transactions through regular websites.
+It facilitates the adoption of Ethereum because it bridges the gap between the user interfaces for Ethereum (eg. Mist browsers, Dapps) and the regular web (eg. Chrome, Firefox, websites).

+> MetaMask injects a javascript library called web3.js into the namespace of each page your browser loads. web3.js is written by the Ethereum core team, and has functions that regular webpages can use to make read and write requests on the blockchain that are consistent with the existing protocol [Source](https://www.quora.com/What-is-MetaMask)

 #### Frame
 > Frame is an OS-level Ethereum interface that lets you use standalone signers, such as a Ledger or Trezor, to interact with dapps and the Ethereum network.